single-cell-data/SOMA/abstract_specification.md

 Parameters:

 - key: The key to add the new element at.
 This cannot already be a key of the collection.
-- uri: An optional parameter to specify an exact URI to create the collection at.
-If the URI is relative, the new entry will be added as a relative URI.
-If the URI is absolute, the new entry will be added as an absolute URI.
-If not specified, the collection will generate a new URI for the entry based on a sanitized version of the key.
-When possible, this should be a relative URI based on the key.
+- uri: An optional parameter to specify a URI to create the new collection, which may be [relative or absolute](#collection-entry-uris).
+If the URI is relative, the new entry will be added with that relative URI.
+If the URI is absolute, the new entry will be added with that absolute URI.
 If a collection already exists at the user-provided URI, the operation should fail.
+If the user does not specify a URI, the collection will generate a new URI for the entry.
+When possible, this should be a relative URI based on a sanitized version of the key.
 - The remaining parameters are passed directly to the respective type's `create` static method, except for `context`, which is always set to the current collection's context.

 `add_new_collection` has an extra parameter allowing control over the type of collection added: